24 Plant-Based Recipes - Cover

 Apart from sea vegetables and mushrooms, other plant-based sources of vitamin B-12 come from fortified foods.
 This means B-12 is added in instead of being naturally present.

-The most popular fortified foods for a plant-based diet are cereal, certain plant milks, and nutritional yeast.
+The most popular fortified foods for a plant-based diet are cereals, certain plant milks, and nutritional yeast.

 Some fermented foods like tempeh, miso, and sauerkraut may also contain B-12 because it can be manufactured by certain bacteria, but the amount present varies widely.